maczbal/SZTE-Actigraphy/README.md

 ## Loading a file
 - On the web page, click on the _**Select File**_ button to select the file to be processed.
 The path of the file must not contain special characters.
     - Supported common file formats:
-        - GENEActiv binary files based on the GGIRread (https://github.com/wadpac/GGIRread) R package, whose functionality was wrapped into a Python package and shared in the folder _GENEActiv Reader Package_.
-To install the package, navigate into the folder and execute the following command in terminal: <br/>```pip install .```
+        - GENEActiv binary files based on the GGIRread (https://github.com/wadpac/GGIRread) R package, whose functionality was wrapped into a Python package and shared in the folder _GENEActiv Reader Package_. **You must install this package before creating the executable**, for this, navigate into the folder and execute the following command in terminal: <br/>```pip install .```
         - EDF files through pyEDFlib Python package.
 - Once the file is selected, the reading process starts immediately, indicated by a loading animation.
 The process typically takes 20-60 seconds.
 When the reading is finished, the raw acceleration data recorded along three axes is displayed.
 In the legend of the graph, you can see how the data of the different axes are represented in different colours, by clicking on one of its particular element you can hide/show the data of the given axis.
 To zoom in, select the magnifying glass icon in the toolbar of the graph in the top right corner, click in the graph and hold down the button while selecting the area to be zoomed in: dragging the cursor diagonally will zoom in on a rectangle, dragging horizontally or vertically will zoom in along the given axis.
 Click on the house icon to reset the view to default.
 For larger datasets, graphs may display a dynamically resampled data depending on the zoom level for optimal run speed, but this only affects visualisation, not any subsequent operations.
 By hovering the mouse pointer over a single data point, the exact time and amplitude value can be read.
 ## Preprocessing the acceleration data and optional activity calculation